localryu/TIL/Project/around_view_detection.md

   ### HW

     sensors
-      - Using 6 EO sensors
+      - Using 6 or 4 EO sensors

     PC
       - NVIDIA Xavier (can be replaced by TX2)